Earning a High School Diploma in Vermont

 You must score 145 on each of the four test sections and have a total score of 580 or higher to pass the GED test.
 If you earn 165-200 points on any test section you will receive an Honors score, which shows you are college ready.
 If you score below 145 on a test section, you can retake it up to three times within a year.
 There is no set waiting time between retests, but you will have to pay a fee each time.

 High School Completion Program

-Vermont's High School Completion program is available to individuals who are 16 to 21 years of age.
-This program allows students to work with Learning Works to create an individualized graduation plan that can include a wide variety of different educational and training experiences.
+Vermont's High School Completion Program, which is administered by Vermont's Adult Education and Literacy network, allows participants to work with local high schools and a local Adult Education and Literacy center to design an individualized graduation plan that can include a wide variety of different educational and training experiences.
 It is intended as an alternative to the usual credit-based graduation program.
 Credits earned in high school may be applied toward graduation requirements.